4 Statistical methods for replication assessment

 4.6.2 Original study within replication CI

-The method has the same pros and cons of the previous approach.
-One advantage is that usually replication studies are more precise (higher sample size) thus the parameter and the % CI is more reliable.
+This method has the same pros and cons as the previous approach.
+One advantage of this method is that replication studies are usually more precise (because they tend to have higher sample sizes).
+As a result, the parameter and the %CI tends to be more reliable.

 4.7 Prediction interval PI